vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 amount, they play the game differently, and some come out ahead.
 That’s life, too.
 But, in our new system, the game is not rigged against some and to the advantage of others.
-And, the system would no longer be set up so some people’s lives and health are exploited for the bene- fit of a few wealthy people.
+And, the system would no longer be set up so some people’s lives and health are exploited for the benefit of a few wealthy people.

 Basic Income is a worthy option to consider.
 While it’s a great idea on its own, it likely needs a change in the money system to work.
-If we implemented it under our current system, it could cause inflation, because it would require an increase in government spending, which currently means more borrowing and money creation by private bank- ers.
+If we implemented it under our current system, it could cause inflation, because it would require an increase in government spending, which currently means more borrowing and money creation by private bankers.
 The organization USBig claims it could be close to a wash when we eliminate all the existing programs.
 Check out their resource papers at usbig.net.
 In a common wealth money system, the reduction in wealth extraction by the tiny elite money power would pay for this basic income